harishkumaaran/sticky-nav-bar/README.md

 &nbsp;

 # Credits
-- This Gallery component is done as a part of my Front end curriculum at Aekam Labs, Coimbatore.
+- This Sticky Nav-bar is done as a part of my Front end curriculum at Aekam Labs, Coimbatore.